friedrfe/CellMate/README.md

 ## Requirements
 ### Standalone Version
 The compiled version of CellMate does not require a MATLAB license.
 The compiled version (`CellMate.exe`) requires the MATLAB Runtime (R2023b), as this version is where the app source code was compiled.
 The CellMate.exe file needs to be installed and can be used directly.
-Upon starting the app, two .DLL files ("ThermoFisher.CommonCore.Data.dll" and "ThermoFisher.CommonCore.RawFileReader.dll") are required for Thermofishers .RAW import function.
+Upon starting the app, two .DLL files (`ThermoFisher.CommonCore.Data.dll` and `ThermoFisher.CommonCore.RawFileReader.dll`) are required for Thermofishers .RAW import function.
 These .DLL files are in the same folder as the compiled version.
 For using the pre-trained deep-learning model for species classification, a .mat file needs to be loaded in the DL tab (tab 4).
 A potential future feature is the ability to transfer-learn a model ad hoc (on new data) to adjust to different experimental settings.

 Download the MATLAB Runtime here: https://www.mathworks.com/products/compiler/matlab-runtime.html